eskutcheon/mcapst/README.md

 runner.run_inference()
 ```

-Training can be launched in a similar manner using `ImageTrainer`, `VideoTrainer` and the associated `TrainingConfig`.
+- Training can be launched in a similar manner using `ImageTrainer`, `VideoTrainer` and the associated `TrainingConfig`.
+- Note that this hasn't been fully tested yet and the CLI options are still preferred at the moment.

 ## Training
 Download the VGG19 weights ([Google Drive](https://drive.google.com/drive/folders/19xlQVprXdPJ9bhfnVEJ1ruVST-NuIlIE?usp=share_link)) and place `vgg_normalised.pth` under `checkpoints/`.
-This will likely be replaced with setup scripts to do this automatically in the near future.
+You can also wait to be prompted to automatically download `vgg_normalised.pth` before training begins in the same way as the pre-trained models for inference.

-The original CAP-VSTNet implementation trained model checkpoints (e.g. the `photo_image.pt` and `art_video.pt`) using the MS-COCO dataset for content images of both "photorealistic" and "artistic" modes, as well as the style images for "photorealistic" models, and the WikiArt dataset for style images in "artistic" models.
+The original CAP-VSTNet implementation trained model checkpoints (e.g. `photo_image.pt` and `art_video.pt`) using the MS-COCO dataset for content images of both "photorealistic" and "artistic" modes, as well as the style images for "photorealistic" models, and the WikiArt dataset for style images in "artistic" models.

 `mcapst` provides a simpler approach to training using remote datasets streamed from Hugging Face via its `datasets` API, but still allows for your own local datasets specified by CLI/config parameters `--train_content` and `--train_style` respectively.
-The two folders may be the same.
+The two directories may be the same.

 If you would like to download these datasets locally anyway, the following were used by the original CAP-VSTNet authors:
   - [MS_COCO](http://images.cocodataset.org/zips/train2014.zip)
   - [WikiArt](https://www.wikiart.org/)

-After initial setup, launch training with the CLI shown in [[###CLI]] or build the configuration in Python:
+After initial setup, launch training as shown in [[### CLI]] or build the configuration in Python:
 ```python
 from mcapst.train import ImageTrainer, TrainingConfig